Kane pledges speedy return from ankle injury

-Harry Kane says he will "do everything I can" to make a rapid return for Tottenham after being ruled out until next month.
+Harry Kane says he will "do everything" he can to make a rapid return for Tottenham after being ruled out until next month.

 Spurs confirmed on Wednesday that damage to the ligaments in Kane's right ankle has ruled him out of action until April.